rachelstreater/rachelstreater.github.io/_posts/2023-06-01-testing-coordinate-conversion.md

 ---
 layout: post
-title:  code snippet - using an API
+title:  Code Snippet - Using a geolocation API with Pandas
 date:   2023-06-01
-description: using a geolocation API in pandas to convert coordinates
+description: Using a geolocation API in pandas to convert coordinates
-tags: images
+tags: python, geospatial
 categories: python, geospatial
 ---